CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 Challenge note: the handout files contains tls internal while the hosted challenge mostly use real TLS.
 ```
-This challenge is a multistep attack, comprising of exploiting misformed tls cert checking, then exmploiting a template injection vulnerability in one of the internal endpoints to get the flag.
+This challenge is a multistep attack, comprising of exploiting malformed tls cert checking, then exploiting a template injection vulnerability in one of the internal endpoints to get the flag.

 **Artifacts:**